idmillington/undum/docs/src/API.md

 `QualityDefinition`.
 It also takes the following additional
 parameters:

-offset: With offset=0 (the default), a quantity value of 0 will map to
-    the first word, and so on.
+- `offset`: With offset=0 (the default), a quantity value of 0 will map to the first word, and so on.
 If offset is non-zero then the value given will correspond to the first word in the list.
 So if offset=4, then the first word in the list will be used for value=4, the second for value=5.
 You can specify a non-integer offset value, in this case the offset is applied *before* the value is rounded down.

-useBonuses: If this is true (the default), then values outside the
-    range of words will be constructed from the word and a numeric bonus.
+- `useBonuses`: If this is true (the default), then values outside the range of words will be constructed from the word and a numeric bonus.
 So with offset=0 and five words, the last of which is 'amazing', a score of six would give 'amazing+1'.  if this is false, then the bonus would be omitted, so anything beyond 'amazing' is still 'amazing'.

 ### `FudgeAdjectivesQuality`